4 tips for building a resilient organization

 3. Growth & transparency

-Employees are looking for more clarity than they ever have before and will likely continue to do so in 2022.
+Employees are looking for more clarity than ever before and will likely continue to do so.
 Our data shows how critical this type of transparency is to provide – especially now.
-Managers need to focus on providing their direct reports with transparency in three areas:
+Managers need to focus on delivering their direct reports with transparency in three areas:

 - Past performance